Skip to content

 Example

-An agent is evaluated on a suite of 5 code-generation tasks.
-Each task is run k=3 times and the output is checked by running the project's test suite.
+An agent runs against a suite of 5 code-generation tasks.
+Each task runs k=3 times, and the project's test suite checks each output.
 Results:

 Task Run 1 Run 2 Run 3 pass@3 pass^3